mikehaertl/phpwkhtmltopdf/README.md

 [wkhtmltopdf](http://wkhtmltopdf.org). **The `wkhtmltopdf` and - optionally - `wkhtmltoimage`
 command must be installed and working on your system.** See the section below for details.

+For Windows usage make sure to add the path to wkhtmltopdf "bin" folder in the system variables PATH

 ## Installation

 Install the package through [composer](http://getcomposer.org):